 Heritage and public spaces

-Queen's Wharf Brisbane presents an opportunity to preserve, re-purpose and celebrate Brisbane's eleven heritage buildings and places located in the precinct.
+Queen's Wharf Brisbane presents an opportunity to preserve, re-purpose and celebrate Brisbane's eleven heritage buildings and places located within the precinct.

-EDQ assesses Destination Brisbane Consortium's development application against the adopted PDA development scheme and consult with the Department of Environment and Heritage Protection and the Queensland Heritage Council on all significant heritage matters through the process.
+EDQ assesses Destination Brisbane Consortium's development application against the adopted PDA development scheme and consults with the Department of Environment and Science and the Queensland Heritage Council on all significant heritage matters.

 Frequently asked questions

-The Destination Brisbane Consortium will be responsible for maintaining and improving the precinct's heritage buildings and places.
+Destination Brisbane Consortium (DBC) will be responsible for improving and maintaining the precinct's heritage buildings and places.

-The area be developed first is located between 1 William Street and the Goodwill Bridge.
-It includes a new Mangrove Walk and an upgrade to the Bicentennial Bikeway as well as Waterline Park that sits behind 1 William Street.
+In late 2019, the riverline public realm located between 1 William Street and the Goodwill Bridge was opened for public enjoyment.
+It includes a new Mangrove Walk, a publicly accessible pontoon, upgraded Bicentennial Bikeway and a new Waterline Park that sits adjacent to 1 William Street.